Tornado Watch Vs

 Building the Habit

 The best time to learn the difference between a watch and a warning is long before storm season arrives.
-Sit down with your household and run through a simple plan: where you’ll shelter, what you’ll grab on the way, and how you’ll get alerts if the power goes out.
+On the flip side, sit down with your household and run through a simple plan: where you’ll shelter, what you’ll grab on the way, and how you’ll get alerts if the power goes out.
 Practice it once or twice a year so the response becomes muscle memory rather than a frantic decision.

 It also helps to customize your alerts.
-Practically speaking, most weather apps let you set notifications for warnings only, which prevents the fatigue of constant watch pings while ensuring the life-saving ones still reach you.
+Most weather apps let you set notifications for warnings only, which prevents the fatigue of constant watch pings while ensuring the life-saving ones still reach you.
 A NOAA weather radio is a worthwhile backup, especially in rural areas where cell service can drop just when you need it most.

 Final Thought